zotijs/vite-micro-frontends/README.md

 A react application from where we are going to import a `Counter` component.

 This is a stateful component that uses redux as the state management tool.
-In order to have a shared state between this remote and the host we are going to inject the counter reducer into the host's state.
+In order to have a shared state between this remote and the host we are going to inject the counter reducer into the host's store.
 More info [here](https://github.com/module-federation/module-federation-examples/tree/master/redux-reducer-injection).

 Generated using `pnpm create vite counter --template react-swc-ts`